Regional transit agrees to weighted voting based on contributions

-Ozark Regional Transit Authority officials reached consensus Wednesday on a weighted voting system that will give more votes to members who give the most money.
+Ozark Regional Transit Authority officials have reached consensus on a weighted voting system that will give more votes to members who give the most money.

-The board has been working for several months to come up with a plan to make voting more representative as it prepares to implement a 10-year public transit improvement plan.
+The board has worked for several months to come up with a plan to make voting more representative as it prepares to implement a 10-year public transit improvement plan.
 The plan, Connect Northwest Arkansas, has a more urban focus.

 The authority is looking to change its board to address that urban and rural divide.
 About 96% of its ridership is in the four major Northwest Arkansas cities, and those cities contributed all but about $70,000 of the $1.5 million in local funding Ozark Regional Transit received this year.